FumingPower3925/MultiBench/README.md

 ---
 # Roadmap

-- [ ] Auto dependency instalation on startup
 - [X] Add usage intructions to README
 - [X] Add buttons to return to the menu
+- [X] Execute sysbench from python and put the results in the required csv
+- [ ] Auto dependency instalation on startup
 - [ ] Add multithreded execution or another solution to show simultaniously the two memory graphs
 - [ ] Add auto instalation of sysbench (ubuntu/debian and arch)
-- [X] Execute sysbench from python and put the results in the required csv
+- [ ] Auto blank CSV generation
 - [ ] Create a first release on github (v0.9)
 - [ ] Improve visuals
 - [ ] Add auto instalation of sysbench in more distributions (fedora, RHEL/CentOS...)